San Miguel Beermen: 2014: Fajardo's rise to prominence

-San Miguel Beermen (the June Mar Fajardo era) (2014–present)

-2014–2019: The Philippine Cup five-peat
+2014–2019: Leo Austria's arrival and the Philippine Cup five-peat

 Winning victory of the San Miguel Beermen during Game 6 of the 2015–16 PBA Philippine Cup Finals at the Smart Araneta Coliseum on January 29, 2016.

 The Beermen made some changes with their coaching staff during the off-season.
 Leo Austria was brought back to the SMC organization and appointed as the new head coach of the team.
 Biboy Ravanes returned to his old role as assistant coach but Todd Purves was demoted and given minimal role as consultant.
 They finished as the first seed in the 2014–15 PBA Philippine Cup eliminations with a 9–2 record and earned an outright semis berth.
 Before the semifinals, Commissioner Salud approved the trade that sent back Sol Mercado to GlobalPort in a straight-swap with Alex Cabagnot.
 With Cabagnot back in the fold, San Miguel established the infamous "Death Five" along with Chris Ross, Arwind Santos, Marcio Lassiter and June Mar Fajardo which is widely considered as arguably the greatest and most successful starting five in league history.
 The Beermen swept the Talk 'N Text Tropang Texters in the semifinals.
 San Miguel then clinched their first Philippine Cup championship in 14 years by beating the Alaska Aces in seven games, for their 20th crown overall.
 Santos was named Finals MVP.

 Coming off a championship run and due to lack of preparation, the Beermen started the 2015 PBA Commissioner's Cup conference winless with four straight losses.
 Injuries to Cabagnot (hamstring) and Santos (knee contusion) only made matters worse.
 They decided to let go of import Ronald Roberts and brought in reigning Best Import Arizona Reid after the latter got his release from Rain or Shine.
 The Beermen missed the playoffs entirely after finishing the conference as the ninth seed with a disappointing 4–7 record.

 Still with Reid as their reinforcement, the Beermen bounced back and triumphed once again against Alaska by sweeping them in the Finals of the season-ending Governors' Cup with June Mar Fajardo winning his first Finals MVP.